 - The other type is a device that you carry where you can reach it easily, such as in your purse or pocket.
 When you have symptoms, you press the back of the device against your chest.
 Then you press a button to start the recording.
 The back of the device has small metal discs that work like electrodes.
 These handheld monitors can be very small.
 (Some are about the size and shape of a credit card.)
 The event monitor records heart signals only when you hold it against your chest.

 Your doctor will explain the details of how to use your monitor.
 If you have to do anything to send your heart data, your doctor will show you how.

 What you do during the test

-You will need to keep a diary of all your activities and symptoms while you wear the continuous recorder.
+Your doctor may ask you to keep a diary of all of your activities and symptoms while you wear the monitor.
 You will write down the type of activity you were doing and the time your symptoms started.
 For example, write down the exact times when you:

 - Exercise or climb stairs.

 If you have any symptoms of heart problems, such as dizziness, fainting, chest pain, or abnormal heartbeats, push the event-marker button on the recorder to mark it (if you have the type that allows you to).
 Then write down the exact time and how long the symptom lasts.
 For example, you might write: "12:30 p.m.
 Ate lunch.
 1:00 p.m.
 Argument with boss, had chest tightness for several minutes."

 If you have electrodes that are connected to a monitor, try to sleep with the recorder placed carefully at your side.
 This will help keep the electrodes from getting pulled off.
 If one of the electrodes or lead wires comes loose, a light on the monitor will flash.
 Press on the center of each electrode to see if you can restore the contact.
 Call your doctor if one of the electrodes comes off and you can't get it to stay on.